hoehermann/purple-presage/README.md

 ### Known Issues

-* Own messages sent via other device are displayed as written by contact.
 * Sometimes, when sending a message to initiate a conversation, it never reaches destination.
 Since there is no error handling, the user cannot to know for sure.

 ## Building